oroinc/documentation/user_guide/accounts.rst

  - There are three B2B Customers: "Jewel Mart", "A. L. Price", and "PriceRite Warehouse Club"

- - One one of the customers is chosen, you can see it general details and information on related Leads/Opportunities
+ - Once one of the customers is chosen, you can see it general details and information on related Leads/Opportunities

 .. image:: ./img/accounts/accounts_view_channels.png